What does it involve?

 Intermediate: Someone who has taken lessons, walk, trot and canter.
 Beginning jumping and have ridden school horses.
 Campers who have ridden for under 2 years.
 Moderate knowledge of horsemanship and stable management skills.
 Must be able to do an emergency dismount, an emergency one rein stop, turn both directions, stop, back up, groom unaided, ride a simple circle (not an oval) at walk.

-Private Classes (Class by your self) $40 an hour.
-Plus $45 travel fee if I go to your location.
-Package price-ten private lessons $350.
-Add $15 per person if you need to use one of our horses off location.
+Private Classes (Class by yourself) $65 an hour/participant.
+Plus $100 travel fee if I go to your location.
+Package price-ten private lessons $600.
+Add $100 per person if you need to use one of our horses off location.

-Semi-Private Classes (Class with one of your friends) $35 an hour.
-Plus $45 travel fee if I go to your location.
-Package price-ten semi-private lessons $300.
-Add $15 per person if you need to use one of our horses off location.
+Semi-Private Classes (Class with one of your friends) $60 an hour/participant.
+Plus $100 travel fee if I go to your location.
+NO PACKAGE PRICE AVAILABLE.
+Add $100 per person if you need to use one of our horses off location.

-Group Classes (Class with at least three participants.) $30. $45 travel fee if four or under in class.
-Add $15 per person if you need to use our horse off location.
+Group Classes (Class with at least three participants that you bring for your class.) $55 an hour/rider. $100 travel fee to travel to your location.
+NO PACKAGE PRICE AVAILABLE.
+Add $100 per person if you need to use our horse off location.